pulp-platform/style-guidelines/README.md

     end
 endmodule
 ```
-> The rational is that extra lines for `begin/else/end` carry no information at all.
+> The rationale is that extra lines for `begin/else/end` carry no information at all.
 They even may prevent parts of the code to not have enough space on some screens.
 Process blocks on the other hand are more self-contained and multiple process blocks are not required to be visible at the same time.

 The intention behind this is to keep code which is closely related together (like the code in an `always` block).
 It then should easily fit on a single screen.
 - Give generics a meaningful type e.g.: `parameter int unsigned ASID_WIDTH = 1`.
 The default type is a signed integer which in most of the time does not make an awful lot of sense for hardware.